 By the end of the course, students will:

-- have had practical experience of applying these methods to real-world data, using R language and environment for statistical computing or equivalent statistical software.
+- Have had practical experience of applying these methods to real-world data, using R language and environment for statistical computing.

 1 hour lecture + 2 hour computer laboratory.

-The assessments consists of 2 technical reports of 2,000 words.
+The assessments consists of 1 final essay of 4,000 words.